solliancenet/challenge-big-data-vis/hands-on-lab/big-data-viz-challenge.md

 In this Challenge, you will extend the Data Factory to operationalize data scoring using the previously created machine learning model within an Azure Databricks notebook.

-#### Tasks to complete
+### Tasks to complete

 -   Create Azure Databricks Linked Service
 -   Add a notebook Activity to Data Factory pipeline. the notebook activity should execute the notebook in **Challenge 5** folder called ***01 Deploy for Batch Scoring**
 -   Trigger the pipeline

-#### Exit criteria
+### Exit criteria

--   you can connect to the Azure Databricks clustere from Azure Data Factory
+-   you can connect to the Azure Databricks cluster from Azure Data Factory
--   The notebook Activity has executed succesfully
+-   The notebook Activity has executed successfully

 ##### Hints, Tips, and Resources